How NDIS Funding Works: A Simple Guide to NDIS Budgets, Categories, and Plan Management

 • Employment support

-These supports help participants gain the skills and confidence needed to manage daily life more independently.
+These supports help participants build confidence and improve their ability to manage everyday life independently.

 3. Capital Supports

-Capital Supports fund larger investments that improve accessibility or independence.
-These supports are typically allocated for specific equipment or modifications.
+Capital Supports fund essential investments that improve accessibility and independence.

 • Home modifications